beyzakulakac/beyzakulakac/README.md

-merhaba ben beyza. elektronik ve haberleşme 2. sınıf öğrencisiyim. yazdığım kodlar ve yaptığım projeler bu profilde yer alıyor.
+merhaba ben beyza. elektronik ve haberleşme 2. sınıf öğrencisiyim.

 <!---
 beyzakulakac/beyzakulakac is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.